 Every day you will meet new people with whom you share the same passion for the animal kingdom.
 Being a vet is one of the most exciting jobs you can think of.
 Your workdays will always be diverse, and every hour spent at the clinic is an adventure.
-You will have the opportunity to treat all kinds of animals - from loveable puppies to exotic, rarely-seen animals, such as reptiles.
+You can treat all kinds of animals - from loveable puppies to exotic, rarely-seen animals, such as reptiles.

 What is more, veterinary medicine will give you a chance to get highly paid right after your graduation.
 Veterinary graduates are among the highest-paid, with an annual average salary of €50,000.
-As years pass and you gain more experience as a vet, you will also increase your wage multiple times, giving you a chance to earn more than four times your starting payment.
+As years pass and you gain more experience as a vet, you will also increase your wage multiple times, allowing you to earn more than four times your starting payment.

 But your love for animals and willingness to grow as a vet won’t be enough.
 You will need to find the best university in vet science.
 Make sure the university is globally recognised, so you can choose where to practise after graduation.
 European veterinary universities are some of the best that teach veterinary in English.